 A general inflammatory response called SIRS (systemic inflammatory response syndrome) causes an individual organ to deteriorate or fail.
 Sepsis occurs when more than one organ begins to deteriorate.

-Septic shock occurs when multiple organs stop functioning and cardio-circulatory failure leads to a sudden drop in blood pressure.
+Septic shock occurs when multiple organs stop functioning and cardio-circulatory failure leads to a sudden drop in blood pressure.1

-With 30M cases worldwide each year, its impact on human life and healthcare systems is staggering.
+With 50M cases worldwide each year, its impact on human life and healthcare systems is staggering.4

 Challenges in Diagnosis and Delivering Care

-Rapid identification of the causative agent(s) of blood stream infections (BSIs) is critical.
-Traditional methods can take days to identify the cause of an infection and mortality can increase up to 8% for every hour effective antibiotics are delayed.1 Rapid identification of BSIs, in combination with Antimicrobial Stewardship has been shown to decrease time to targeted therapy by roughly 24 hours, while decreasing hospital length of stay by 2.5 days.2, 3
+Rapid identification of the causative agent(s) of bloodstream infections (BSIs) is critical.
+Traditional methods can take days to identify the cause of an infection and mortality can increase up to 8% for every hour effective antibiotics are delayed.1 Rapid identification of BSIs, in combination with Antimicrobial Stewardship has been shown to decrease time to targeted therapy by roughly 24 hours, while decreasing hospital length of stay by 2.5 days.5,6

 Blood Culture Contamination

 Contaminants in blood cultures are common and can lead to unnecessary use of antibiotics that increase cost and toxicity.
-These contaminants can represent up to 15-30% of the organisms isolated in some hospitals.4 The optimized identification of pathogens when combined with antibiotic stewardship, has been shown to decrease the duration of antibiotic therapy for blood culture contaminants by 17.8 hours.6
+These contaminants can represent up to 15-30% of the organisms isolated in some hospitals.10 The optimized identification of pathogens when combined with antibiotic stewardship, has been shown to decrease the duration of antibiotic therapy for blood culture contaminants by 17.8 hours.11

 Blood culture contaminants can have a significant impact on hospital costs:

-- Length of stay can increase by 2 days7
+- Length of stay can increase by 2 days12

 The ePlex® Blood Culture Identification Solution